oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/tables.md

 1. Create Table

-Let's create our tables interface which we will call "JQDemoTable"
+Let's create our tables ENUM which is a "ViewDecorator" and we will call it "JQDemoTable"
 ```java
 // JQDemoTable.java